Bob Melvin: Professional career

 Melvin was selected in the 1st round (2nd pick) by the Detroit Tigers in the secondary phase of the 1981 draft.
 He debuted in the major leagues on May 25, 1985, at the age of 23.
 He played 11 seasons, mostly as a back-up catcher, for the Tigers, San Francisco Giants, Baltimore Orioles, Kansas City Royals, Boston Red Sox, New York Yankees, and Chicago White Sox.
 As a Tiger, he backed up Lance Parrish, and as a Giant, he served as the backup for fellow catcher Bob Brenly, who, like him, went on to manage the Diamondbacks.
 During his winters in San Francisco, he interned at Bear Stearns.

 In 1987, he caught stealing 42.9% of attempted base-stealers, second-best in the National League.
 In 1991, Melvin turned five double plays at catcher, fifth-most in the American League, despite playing in only 79 games.
 Melvin finished his career with a batting average of .233, and 35 home runs.

 Coaching and scouting career

 Melvin worked for Milwaukee as a scout in 1996, roving instructor in 1997, and assistant to General Manager Sal Bando in 1998.
 He began his coaching career as Manager Phil Garner's bench coach from 1999 to 2000, first with the Brewers in 1999 wearing #12 (during which time he also managed the Maryvale team in the Arizona Fall League), and then in 2000 with the Tigers, wearing #15.
 He was inducted into the AFL Hall of Fame in 2013.
 Melvin then served the Arizona Diamondbacks as bench coach on the staff of manager Bob Brenly, from 2001 to 2002, a period in which the team won two NL West titles, as well as the 2001 World Series.

+On February 19, 2026, the Athletics hired Melvin to serve as a special assistant within the organization's baseball operations department.